How do I apply for a place?

 Do you take day students and how do they fit in?

 Although CH is predominantly boarding, our day pupils are integrated into the Houses alongside their boarding peers and enjoy exactly the same routine as the boarders, including Saturday morning lessons and Saturday afternoon activities.
-They feel very much part of the CH community but they may hassle you to be allowed to stay over-night (which we allow, for a fee, up to a maximum of 20 nights per term).
+They feel very much part of the CH community but they may hassle you to be allowed to stay over-night (which we allow, for a fee, up to a maximum of 20 nights per year).

 Can my child weekly board?